Architectural Engineer: Job Description & Career Requirements

 Graduating from a degree program accredited by the Accreditation Board for Engineering and Technology (ABET) may be necessary; many states set this as a requirement for licensure purposes (www.abet.org).
 Completing an accredited program also informs possible employers that certain standards have been met.
 As of October 2010, ABET accredited 17 architectural engineering programs in the U.S.

 Engineers who offer their services directly to the public must be licensed as professional engineers (PEs).
 To become licensed, aspiring PEs usually must pass two exams administered by the National Council of Examiners for Engineering and Surveying (www.ncees.org).
 The first exam is the Fundamentals of Engineering exam, which can be taken by a student about to graduate from an engineering program.
 After four years of work experience, individuals may sit for the Principles and Practice of Engineering exam to attain full licensure.
 Continuing education may be necessary for licensure maintenance, but requirements vary between states.

-Related to Architectural Engineers: Job Description and Requirements for a Career in Architectural Engineering
+Related to Architectural Engineer: Job Description & Career Requirements

 - Recently Updated